 So there we were, driving down the road, and the conversation somehow landed on the video game Banjo Kazooie.
-Destiny (my wife) had not played the game before, so I decided to explain the story.
+Des (my partner) had not played the game before, so I decided to explain the story.
 I say, completely genuine with my expression completely serious:

 “Well, you’re a bear named Banjo.
 And your sister is the cutest bear in all the land.”